- How could my estimate change over time?

 Some places are complicated.

 Some places, like Nigeria, are home to many different peoples and populations.
-Others, like parts of Europe, have had fairly porous borders, and people have intermarried with people from surrounding regions.
+Others, like parts of Europe, have had fairly porous borders, and people have married with people from surrounding regions.
 Both situations can make identifying populations or telling one group apart from another difficult.
-That’s why ethnicity estimation is an ongoing challenge—a challenge AncestryDNA scientist are meeting by gathering more samples and spending more hours in the lab.
+That’s why ethnicity estimation is an ongoing challenge—a challenge AncestryDNA scientists are meeting by gathering more data and spending more hours in the lab.

 What if you don't have data for a region my ancestors come from?

 AncestryDNA ethnicity estimates are based on available data.
 So what happens when we don't have much data about a region?
 Here's a current example.
 We don't have enough data right now to support separate regions for Laos, Cambodia, or Thailand.
-Until we get more data, people from those countries will typically see a mix of China, Southeast Asia—Dai (Tai), and Southeast Asia—Vietnam in their results.
+Until we get more data, people from those countries will typically see a mix of Southeast Asia, Dai, Vietnam, and Southern China in their results.

 Two more things to keep in mind.
 First, some populations do not differ enough at a genetic level to emerge as separate groups.
 Second, countries change over time, and boundaries on a map today do not necessarily represent genetic boundaries, so there may be population groups or countries that never fall into a single region.Back to Top